 Much like many other forms of maxillofacial surgery, dentoalveolar surgery is not just one procedure but instead, the name refers to a variety of different treatments, all of which are based around issues with the alveolar bone.

 Some of the most common procedures that form part of dentoalveolar surgery include the following:

 Dentists are committed to helping you to retain your natural teeth for as long as possible.
-However, sometimes this simply isn’t possible or recommended, for example if a tooth is so badly decayed that it cannot be saved, or a wisdom tooth has become impacted and is causing problems.
-In this situation, you will be referred for an extraction.
+However, sometimes this simply isn’t possible or recommended, for example, if a tooth is so badly decayed that it cannot be saved, or a wisdom tooth has become impacted and is causing problems.
+In this situation, you will be referred for extraction.
 Dental extractions have an unfortunate reputation for being extremely unpleasant and painful.
 However, modern techniques mean that most extractions are fairly straightforward and no less invasive than many other types of treatment.

 Unfortunately, sometimes teeth fall out of their own accord before they can be saved or extracted professionally.
 If this happens, it is possible for the root to be retained.
 If the root is infected, as if often the case with teeth that fall out, the infection could spread throughout your mouth and jaw if the retained root is not extracted.

 Unusual lumps and growths can occur in the face and mouth too.
 If you suffer from an unexplained growth that doesn’t go away of its own accord, a biopsy will be needed to determine the nature of it.
 This will allow your maxillofacial surgeons to decide what treatment will be necessary.